 When it comes to interest targeting, you can select from the categories already available, or you can start searching for yourself via the Browse option.
 You can also ask Facebook for Suggestions.

-Once you start using the predetermined categories, you then have further subcategories underneath those.
+Once you start using predetermined categories, you’ll see subcategories pop up underneath those.

 Here are the subcategories under “Hobbies and activities” as an example:

-I could list out all the different types of interest targeting here, but it would just be a rehash of what you already see inside your Ads Manager.
+I could list out all the different types of interest targeting here, but it would just be a rehash of what you already see inside the Facebook Ads Manager.

 The point is, you have tons of options to mix and match different interests to see how they perform.

 But keep in mind what I said at the beginning of this post: interest targeting alone might not be as accurate or well-performing as you hope it to be.

 That also depends if what you’re asking the users to do is a low ask.